Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Introduction

 Existing work mainly addresses Logic Drift by designing complex agent-based frameworks.
 ToG \citep{sun2023thinkongraph} adopts a step-by-step procedure, exploring entities and relations one hop at a time to strengthen the model’s grasp of structured logic.
 DoG \citep{ma2025debate} designs three agent roles (simplify, critic, linguist) to iteratively decompose questions and correct reasoning logic through single-step modifications.
 KG-CoT \citep{kgcot} and GCR \citep{luo2024graph} propose large-small model collaboration paradigms, using lightweight agents to pre-filter candidate paths that are logically aligned with the question before LLMs reasoning.
 In summary, \textbf{most advanced methods embeds complex, task-specific workflows in prompts, offering only input-level guidance that neither resolves Logic Drift fundamentally in the output (shown in Fig. \ref{fig:motivation-logic-drift-ratio}) nor adapts well to diverse tasks and structured KGs}.

 To overcome their limitation, we target LLMs' output process directly.
 LLMs generate the next token based on logits distribution at the last layer, which serves as the critical decision-making step.
 Based on this, we propose the Logits-to-Logic framework acting directly on the last-layer logits to improve logic consistency in structured knowledge reasoning at its source.
 Logits-to-Logic proceeds in three stages: \textbf{(1) Logic compiling}: We compile legal paths in the KG into an NFA (Non-deterministic Finite Automaton) and score NFA paths.
 This prepares for aligning LLMs' output distribution with the logical distributions of the KG and question; \textbf{(2) Logits strengthening}: We enhance logits values that align with the question's semantic logic in the NFA using differentiation and scaling techniques; \textbf{(3) Logits filtering}: We use legal paths in the NFA to constrain the logits of illegal tokens.

-Our major contributions are as follows: \begin{itemize}[leftmargin=8pt] \item We highlight that the key challenge of LLMs in structured knowledge reasoning lies in the inconsistency between their outputs and the logical distributions of KG and question.
-Unlike previous work focusing solely on input, we propose addressing logic drift from the output perspective.

-\item We propose the Logits-to-Logic framework and design logits strengthening and logits filtering modules to fundamentally address the Logic Drift from the output perspective.

-\item Extensive experimental results on multiple KGQA benchmarks demonstrate that our method significantly improves LLMs' logic consistency in structured knowledge reasoning and achieves state-of-the-art performance, while being directly transferable to different KGs and tasks. \end{itemize}
+Our major contributions are as follows: \begin{itemize}[leftmargin=8pt, nosep] \item We highlight that the key challenge of LLMs in structured knowledge reasoning lies in the inconsistency between their outputs and the logical distributions of KG and question.
+Unlike previous work focusing solely on input, we propose addressing logic drift from the output perspective. \item We propose the Logits-to-Logic framework and design logits strengthening and logits filtering modules to fundamentally address the Logic Drift from the output perspective. \item Extensive experimental results on multiple KGQA benchmarks demonstrate that our method significantly improves LLMs' logic consistency in structured knowledge reasoning and achieves state-of-the-art performance, while being directly transferable to different KGs and tasks. \end{itemize}